dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Christian Seberino:**
-we've had already an example of what I'm referring to the Dow attack right they couldn't just say oh bummer we let okay let's kill the smart contract right once it was on the blockchain it's not so easy to stop it anymore so they has a letter thing so that's what I'm soon
+we've had already an example of what I'm referring to the Dow attack right they couldn't just say oh bummer we let's kill the smart contract once it was on the blockchain it's not so easy to stop it anymore so they has a letter thing so that's what I'm soon